openfl/www.openfl.org/_posts/2015-02-09-developer-spotlight-nilsen-filc.md

 date: 2015-02-10 10:00:00.000000000 -08:00
 ---

-_Today in the Developer Spotlight, we chat with Nilsen Filc, the creator of _Yummy Circus_, an awesome cross-platform multiplayer arcade action-puzzle game._
+_Today in the Developer Spotlight, we chat with Nilsen Filc, the creator of Yummy Circus, an awesome cross-platform multiplayer arcade action-puzzle game._

 ![Developer Spotlight]({{ site.baseurl }}/images/spotlight/DeveloperSpotlight.png)